<p>Since 2014<br />

 The sizzling tension between „foreignness“ and „conforming“ is for me both a personal and a fascinating object of study.
 In German media and in 2018 even internationally, Saxony, and especially Chemitz, Zwickau and the Erzgebirge / Ore Mountains are connected to reports on acts of racist violence and the uprising of right wing parties.
 Also because of biographical reasons I am interested in Germany’s role as a Central European link between Western Europe, towards the East, across the Balkans and West Asia.
 I am seeing a connection across time and space from the porous post-socialist East Berlin of the 90s, to my own experiences of (internalized) xenophobia and racism, from the Erzgebirge to Japan after its opening to the West after the 19th Century.

-Exhibition history
+Project history